 There was a dark pleasure in Parl’s voice.
 “It seems that there is a traitor in their midst.”

 For all the destruction the thundercasters had wrought on Corbulate’s squat, stone buildings, it paled before their effects on the Pifechan vessels.
 The metal tore like paper, and there was nowhere for the ships to escape the barrage.
 Their wheels began to churn, trying to pull them out of the harbor, but the third ship’s thundercasters targeted the wheels, shattering them, and choking off the clouds belching from the protruding cylinders.
 Nor did the two Pifechan vessels respond in kind, though Kiluron did not understand why.

 Four more rolls of thunder cracked out from the traitorous vessel, while the other two ships were listing in the water.
 Fire could be seen flickering through thick, noxious black smoke, and then both ships exploded, almost synchronously.
-One moment there were two burning ships, and then next, the ships were gone, replaced by a ballooning fireball.
-In another moment, that had faded, and pieces of hull and equipment began raining down on the harbor and the city.
+One moment there were two burning ships, and the next the ships were gone, replaced by ballooning fireballs.
+In another moment, those faded, and pieces of hull and equipment began raining down on the harbor and the city.
 Everything fell silent.

 “Well,” Kiluron said, not sure what to say, “shall we go meet our rescuers?”